Hands on: Moto 360 review

+Now, four years after that second-gen smartwatch, Motorola has introduced a third device, with the new Moto 360 signaling its return into the wearable market in 2019.

 What’s prompted this new wearable?
-Well, we’re not totally sure, but it’s an intriguing decision given how populous the smartwatch landscape is now, with Garmin, Samsung, Apple and many others boasting impressive devices.
+Well, we’re not entirely sure, but it’s an intriguing decision given how populous the smartwatch landscape is these days, with Garmin, Samsung, Apple and many others boasting impressive devices.

-It’s clear Motorola couldn’t just bring out the same old device as before, not if it wants to remain competitive in the new world of wearables.
-So what's new here, to justify the Moto 360's return to smartwatch glory?
+It’s clear that Motorola couldn’t just bring out a rehash of its last device if it wants to remain competitive in the new world of smartwatches.
+So what's new here?
+And does the Moto 360 see Motorola returning to the wearables market in a blaze of glory?

 Moto 360 price and availability